 Chard Gonzalez Dance Theatre provides education and outreach activities to facilitate the exchange of ideas between dance artists, their collaborators and students of all ages.
 These events emphasize the importance and value of contemporary dance theatre as well as the techniques we use in performance.

-With a teaching career spanning over 2 decades, Chard has taught at dance conservatories and studios throughout Europe and the USA including: London Contemporary Dance School, Laban Centre, London Studio Centre, Roehampton University, University of Winchester, Douglas Anderson School of the Arts, NOCCA, Academy of Performing Arts and California Ballet School.
+With a teaching career spanning over 2 decades, Chard has taught at dance conservatories and studios throughout Europe and the USA including: London Contemporary Dance School, Laban Centre, London Studio Centre, Roehampton University, University of Winchester, Douglas Anderson School of the Arts, NOCCA, Academy of Performing Arts, California Ballet School, The Colburn School, and Pieter Performance Space.
 Chard enjoys teaching a variety of classical, contemporary and modern techniques as well as choreography, improvisation, dance history and performance studies.